elifozcans/ColorDetection/README.md

 #Thanks a lot for this inspiring project Sergio Canu

 HSV corresponds to:
-Hue is the color
+Hue, is the color
-Saturation is the greyness
+Saturation, is the greyness
-Value is the brightness
+Value, is the brightness